altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~But the flavor exploded in her mouth.~
 *She started consuming chunks of it.*
 ~She didn’t realize how famished she was.~
-'And this is the best damn icecream'
+'And this is the best damn ice cream'
 ~She realized as she licked at it.~
 "I assumed you would get food too.
 This was desert, were you waiting all this time?"